degensprotocol/degens-contract/docs/protocol.md

 ## Multi-Token Denominated

-Degens allows betting with any [ERC-20](https://en.wikipedia.org/wiki/ERC-20) token.
+The Degens protocol supports betting with [almost](#token-assumptions) any [ERC-20](https://en.wikipedia.org/wiki/ERC-20) token.
 For example, WETH (wrapped ETH) or DAI (a stable token pegged to USD) are good choices since they are popular (many customers already have them) and are very liquid (easy and cheap to get if you don't have them).

 Aside from the token chosen for betting, and a small amount of ETH needed for paying gas, no other tokens are necessary.
 Even ETH is not necessarily required, for example with the [matching provider strategy](#matching).

 Many previous attempts at decentralized betting systems have created application-specific tokens that are needed for betting.
 We believe that requiring these "app-tokens" is undesirable.
-Not only must users learn how and where to acquire them, but to do so they need to pay market spreads (which will be high prior to substantial demand) and trading fees (which may be denominated in yet more special-purpose tokens).
+Not only must users learn how and where to acquire them, but to do so they need to pay trading fees and market spreads (which will be high prior to substantial demand).

 Even obtaining and using WETH or DAI may be an obstacle for non-technical users.
 However, compared to other demographics, sports bettors are accustomed to having to jump through various hoops prior to being able to place bets.
 There is in fact an entire industry built around moving funds in unorthodox ways for the purpose of sports betting (NetTeller, Skrill).

 ## Custody of Funds

-The primary advantage of using a smart contract for a betting exchange is to reduce counter-party risk for the users.
+The primary advantage of using a smart contract for a betting exchange is to reduce counter-party risk for users.
 Assuming there are no bugs in the smart contract, not even developers or operators are able to access approved funds or funds locked into trades.
 Neither are they able to freeze accounts or unwind trades to prevent trading or withdrawals.

 [Oracles](#oracles) are parties who are intended to be separate from the exchange.
-These parties do have an attack vector in that it is possible for them to mis-report outcomes of events.
+These parties do have the ability to mis-report outcomes of events.
 However, if an oracle does this they will leave undeniable evidence on the blockchain.
 We have designed the system to minimize the incentive for oracles to do this.

 A corollary to the exchange not being able to freeze funds or interfere with trading is that nobody has the ability to reverse or unwind any activity on the platform.
 All trades are final.
 However, it is in the interests of exchanges and oracles building on top of the protocol to build reputable businesses.
 Any users who feel they have suffered losses due to errors on our part are encouraged to contact their providers.